MegaRedHand/network-simulator/README.md

 - **ID**: The ID of the switch.
 This is a simulated unique identifier for the switch in the network.
 - **Connected Devices**: The devices that are directly connected to this switch through edges.
 - **MAC Address**: The MAC address of the switch.
-- **Connect Device Button**: This button allows you to connect the host to another device.
+- **Connect Device Button**: This button allows you to connect the switch to another device.
 First press the Connect Device button and then click on the device you want to connect to.
 This will create an edge between the two devices.
-Pressing **C** and then clicking on another device will also connect the devices, if they have free interfaces. #TODO: Completar el manejo de interfaces del switch
+You can only connect devices if the host and the other device have free interfaces.
+When you connect a switch to another device, it will link the first two unused interfaces of each device.
+You can change the interfaces used to connect the devices by selecting the [edge](#devices-interfaces) that connects them.
 - **Delete Device Button**: This button allows you to delete the switch from the network.
 This will also delete all edges connected to this switch.
 - **Switching Table**: This table shows the MAC Address and the port in which that Address is assigned.
   This table is used by the switch to forward data packets to the correct destination.
 You can edit the entries of the table to fit your desired switching scheme.
 You can also restore the default state of the table by pressing the reset button on the top right corner.